Yashavanth-CP/ProxyRelay/README.md

 Forwarding-Proxy
 ================

-Hello..

-I started working on implementing  a simple forwarding proxy  module.
+This is an implementation of simple forwarding proxy  module.
-Its similiar to Squid and Nginx, but it wont intercept the packets as of now (just do forwarding)
+Its similiar to Squid and Nginx, but it wont intercept the packets as of now (just do forwarding).
+It does,

 1. Listen on some ports, configured in the configuartion file.
 2. Accept the connection and create a new connection to the original server address,